Installation

 });

-You can dynamically change the map's visual appearance by setting a predefined theme:
+You can change the map's visual appearance by setting a predefined dark or light theme:

 Alternatively, you can apply a custom map style by providing a URL to a JSON file that adheres to the